Jasmin68k/wiki-explorer/README.md

 For additional details regarding usage, please check out the built-in help, accessible through the burger menu located in the upper right corner.

+## Important notice for Firefox Mobile users (Android/iOS)

+To avoid display issues, please follow these steps in your Firefox mobile browser:

+1. Navigate to 'Settings'.
+2. Go to 'Customize'.
+3. Disable the 'Scroll to hide toolbar' option.

+**Why this is important:**

+- Enabling 'Scroll to hide toolbar' causes the tool (address) bar to pop up unexpectedly.
+- It also includes the space occupied by the tool bar in screen height calculations, resulting in content overflow at the bottom of the page.

+By disabling this setting, the toolbar always remains visible, which allows Wiki Explorer to scale correctly and function properly.

+Please note that this is a browser-specific issue and cannot be remedied from Wiki Explorer's end.

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run dev
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Serve production build

 ```
 npm run preview
 ```

 ### Run linter

 ```
 npm run lint
 ```

 ### Run formatter

 ```
 npm run format
 ```